OpenFogStack/FBase/README.md

 ## One to One Communication
 - [x] Rebuild asymmetric encryption so that it uses a symmetric approach for the actual data
+- [ ] Add one to one communication for datarecords

 ### Naming Service based Management
 - [x] Add keygroup configuration control methods to sender